FreshVine/Documentation-Site/src/content/guide/applications/api.md

 # Fresh Vine {{title}}

 The API is designed for use by developers.
+More info coming soon.